 - collagen chocolate bars

-- Include fermented food - I've written several posts about the connection between gut health and overall health.
+Include fermented food - I've written several posts about the connection between gut health and overall health.
 All health really does begin in the gut and in order for us to thrive, we have to feed our gut bacteria and that will have a rippling effect on the rest of our body and mind.
-Check out some basic recipes for fermented carrots, pickles and sauerkraut here.
+Check out some basic recipes for fermented carrots, pickles and radishes and sauerkraut.

-- Have recipes on hand - What I've always said when it comes to eating well and eating a real food diet is that you have to plan and prepare.
+Have recipes on hand - What I've always said when it comes to eating well and eating a real food diet is that you have to plan and prepare.
 Have recipes on hand you can quickly whip up when you're strapped for time.
 I'm a mom with two young kids, work full time and run a blog.
 I don't have a lot of time on most days so all the recipes I develop are geared towards putting dinner on the table in a reasonable time.
-Check out some dinner options here.
+Check out the recipes here.

 Don't be afraid to go against the norm.
 If we want to create any long lasting change and turn around some of the patterns that are sinking us into a chronic illness epidemic, we have to educate ourselves and pay attention to what we put into our bodies.